Archbishop Molloy High School

-Molloy has an endowment of about $6 million (as of November 2010).
+Molloy has an endowment of $11.3 million (as of 2019).
 The school's current principal is Darius Penikas, who started his term in 2015.
 Molloy's motto is "Non Scholae Sed Vitae," which is Latin for "Not For School, But For Life".

 History

 The school is staffed by the Marist Brothers, founded by Saint Marcellin Champagnat.

 In 1892, Br.
 Zephiriny opened St. Ann's Academy in two brownstone buildings at East 76 Street and Lexington Avenue.
-Initially a parish elementary school, the program soon expanded to include a two-year commercial course and then a full four-year high school program.
-Initially conducted entirely in French, the school gradually moved to English-language instruction, and by the start of the 20th century, the Brothers anglicized the name to St. Ann's.
+Initially a parish elementary school, the program expanded to include a two-year commercial course and then a four-year high school program.
+Initially conducted entirely in French, the school moved to English-language instruction, and by the 20th century, the Brothers anglicized the name to St. Ann's.
 During the Theodore Roosevelt era, the school briefly took on a military air, with uniforms and a marching band.
-Boarding facilities were added, and the growth of the school began.
+Boarding facilities were added.
 When the original parish church was replaced in 1912 with the present-day church, the Brothers acquired the old building and converted it as a gymnasium.
 A purpose-built five-story school building was then constructed, and other neighboring buildings were acquired.

-65 years after its foundation, the school enrollment had increased to 800 in grades one through twelve, and all available buildings were full.
-Moreover, some of the earliest buildings had deteriorated structurally, and required replacement.
+65 years after its foundation, the school enrollment was 800 in grades one through twelve, and all available buildings were full.
+Some of the earliest buildings had deteriorated structurally, and required replacement.

 Archbishop Thomas Edmund Molloy, the Ordinary of the Diocese of Brooklyn, offered the Marist Brothers a 6 acre site he had purchased in central Queens County.
 In 1957, the Brothers moved to the new site, naming the building in honor of Archbishop Molloy.
-The building itself received an award from the Queens Chamber of Commerce's annual architectural competition in 1957.
-The expanded facilities enabled the school to nearly double its enrollment, meeting the urgent needs of the post–World War II baby boom generation.
-Despite the move, many of the hallowed St. Ann's traditions continued as the faculty and students moved en masse to the new site.
-Today, students are still known as Stanners (St. Anner's), and the school newspaper is the Stanner.
+The building received an award from the Queens Chamber of Commerce's annual architectural competition in 1957.
+The expanded facilities had the school nearly double its enrollment.

+In 1956, at the request of the Diocesan bishop, Archbishop Thomas E. Molloy, a high school in East Elmhurst was opened as Msgr.
+McClancy Memorial High School in honor of Msgr.
+Joseph V. McClancy's priestly, energetic, scholarly nature as he contributed so much to Catholic Education.

-In 1987, the Ralph DiChiaro Center for Arts and Sciences was dedicated, giving the school new state-of-the-art facilities, including a theater, computer labs and a biology lab.
+In 1987, the Ralph DiChiaro Center for Arts and Sciences was dedicated.

-In 2000, Molloy became co-educational and opened the doors to women for the first time.
+In 2000, Molloy became co-educational.
 It graduated its first female in 2004.

 Richard Karsten, class of 1981, was appointed President of Molloy in July 2010.
 He served on the school's first director in the 1990s and is a member of the Stanner Hall of Fame.